Convert time to radians

 Value

-is not provided, the function returns a numeric vector of time values converted to radians.
+If data is not provided, the function returns a numeric vector of time values converted to radians.

 Details